kalinchkma/Game-dev-with-godot/godot-nutsell/README.md

   - `position` is a local position, They are relative to the parent
   - `global_position` are an exact pixel coordinate that is independent from any parent

+#### Camera

+- Camera2D

+#### Tilemaps

+- Tile - a single graphic
+- Tileset - a combination of tiles
+- Tilemap - A godot Node that organizes tilesets

+#### Animations 2D

+- Animations works by playing images in sequence
+- But images can be in 2 formats:
+  - As separate images
+  - or in a spritesheet
+- For Separate Images:
+  - AnimatedSprite2D
+- For SpriteSheet:
+  - Sprite2D (it has an animation tab)